IOS-OSD-DPG/thalweg/README.md

 `dms` is roughly the same format as the ASCII files from NONNA-10.
 `geojson` will produce a 3D `LineString` object, where the depth is represented as negative elevation.

+The provided `section.py` script can consume `section.csv` to produce a section plot.

+	python section.py /path/to/section.csv

 Procedure
 ---------